 Religion is not a major part of the the royal family’s visibility in the country, but it is a portion of the monarch’s responsibilities.
 Along with Parliament (Folketing), the monarch constitutes the secular head of the state church, which means the monarch fulfils certain tasks such as authorising texts to be used in the church and appointing bishops.

-What is the Queen’s speech?
+What is the King’s speech?

 At 6 pm on New Year’s Eve, the current monarch gives short speech that addresses, in general terms, ups and downs of the past year.
 The speech is broadcast over television and radio, and is typically filmed from Amalienborg Palace.